-It was our objective in this thesis to shed light on the end-to-end arguments notion by observing the customs and realities that have informed them, and by elaborating their proper construction and systematic context
+It was our objective in this thesis to shed light on the end-to-end arguments notion by observing the customs and realities that have informed them, and by elaborating their proper construction and systematic context without losing sight of the patterns that they stem from.
+Beyond offering a comprehensive descriptive account of the very notion of end-to-end arguments (Part I) and their seminal manifestations in the history of the Arpanet and Internet (Part II), a number of useful abstract themes have emerged (particularly from Part III):

 - 1. The end-to-end arguments are more than a self-contained blackboard exercise about the logical correctness and completeness of data transfers.
 It is especially in conjunction with other principles that the endto-end arguments extend well beyond cases that obviously collapse into the application end points and require from other entities no level of service greater than any epsilon greater than zero.
 We have here argued that functions like fragmentation and congestion control have moved to the end points not because of completeness and correctness concerns, but because of the infeasibility of maintaining a meaningful explicit interface for such functions across trust boundaries (section 7.1).
 Moving from the descriptive to the normative, we have also argued that functions such as throughput maximization and delay minimization can be moved more firmly to the end points if we pursue the normative notion of 'edge redundancy', allowing users and Internet attachment points to multiplex on each other (section 8.2). - 2.
-There is substantial merit in distinguishing between vertical end-to-end arguments and horizontal ones, only the latter of which speaks to the application level structure of today's Internet.
+There is substantial merit in distinguishing between vertical end-toend arguments and horizontal ones, only the latter of which speaks to the application level structure of today's Internet.
 The crucial difference between the two is that while the vertical arguments logically entail the notion of irreducibly minimum common ground at the shared inter-network level so as to reduce the adverse effects from negative externalities, the horizontal ones allow functions to float freely between end users and network intermediaries subject to trust and other pertinent trade-offs, for the effects of such sophistication are limited only to the entities part of any such structure.
 The minimality of the IP protocol is an impressive testament to the power of the vertical arguments.
 The horizontal arguments, on the other hand, have forever been far more malleable to application specific concerns at the very application (protocol) level.
 While this notion is not original to our thesis, we have offered an in-depth discussion and elaboration, particularly in section 3.3.

 3. The end-to-end arguments have been notoriously prone to be interpreted pursuant to a vague set of higher-order purposes (innovation, economic growth, and democracy) which together with the widespread confusion between vertical and horizontal arguments has led to a number of nonsensical (policy) implications.
 With a nod to Hayek (1973), we argue that it is crucial to appreciate that only the purposes overall order and individual liberty can be solidly defended and used as a measure to judge any version of the endto-end arguments (or, indeed, any other principle or rule).
 On a very much related note, the appreciation of tussles in the Internet, along with the understanding that they can only be contained but not eliminated, does not go together well with any strict and dogmatic version of the end-to-end arguments.
-What it does go together well with, however, is the edge redundancy version of the end-toend principle lending further credence to the notion of tussle separation-a notion we have developed particularly in chapter 8.
+What it does go together well with, however, is the edge redundancy version of the end-toend principle lending further credence to the notion of tussle separation - a notion we have developed particularly in chapter 8.